Fiddlehead season is upon us!

 - 100 grams (1/2 cup) has 6 grams of carbohydrate, 4.6 grams of protein, and a whopping 370 grams of potassium

 I just finished a team effort with Jonathan Farley who owns Smaht!, a website development and marketing business.
 We designed a 14-page fiddlehead recipe book.
+It will be available in my website store and on Amazon as an e-book.

-Within its pages, you will also find information from the University of Maine Extension office that covers how to identify, harvest, and prepare these beauties.
+Within its pages, you will find information from the University of Maine Extension office that covers how to identify, harvest, and prepare these beauties.
 Enjoy!